 International Literacy Day is celebrated every year on September 8th.
-On this day government, civil society, and NGO to improve world literacy rates and reflect the literacy challenges.
-The main agenda is to promote quality education and universal use of learning opportunities in people’s lives.
+On this day government, civil society, and NGOs improve world literacy rates and reflect the literacy challenges.
+The main agenda is to promote quality education and the universal use of learning opportunities in people’s lives.

 The day aims to raise the world’s awareness of literacy issues faced by people worldwide and support campaigns that help raise literacy for all people.
 It was originally founded by UNESCO – United Nations Educational, Scientific and Cultural Organization in 1965.
-See More World Heart Day
+See More Ganesh Chaturthi

 International Literacy Day Theme – Literacy and Multilingualism

 International Literacy Day will focus on act literacy and multilingualism.
 ‘Despite progress, literacy challenges remain, unevenly distributed across countries and populations.
 Embracing linguistic diversity in education and literacy development is central to addressing these literacy challenges and achieving the Sustainable Development Goals.